Dan Tamura

-Dan Tamura (田村男児, Tamura Dan) is a Japanese professional wrestler working for the Japanese promotion All Japan Pro Wrestling where he is a former All Asia Tag Team Champions alongside Hikaru Sato.
+Dan Tamura (田村男児, Tamura Dan) is a Japanese professional wrestler.
+He currently works for the Japanese promotion All Japan Pro Wrestling, where he is a former two-time All Asia Tag Team Champion alongside Hikaru Sato, a current two-time AJPW World Junior Heavyweight Champion in his second reign, and a former one-time AJPW Six-Man Tag Team Champion with Hideki Suzuki and Suwama.